Islamic hard-liner Ebrahim Raisi wins Iran's election | DW | 19.06.2021

 "I congratulate the people on their choice," said Rouhani.
 "My official congratulations will come later, but we know who got enough votes in this election and who is elected today by the people."

-Other contestants — including two ultraconservative candidates, Mohsen Rezai and Amirhossein Ghazizadeh-Hashemi, and a reformist Abdolnasser Hemmati — explicitly congratulated Raisi.
+Other contestants — including two ultraconservative candidates, Mohsen Rezaei and Amirhossein Ghazizadeh Hashemi, and a reformist Abdolnasser Hemmati — explicitly congratulated Raisi.

 Iranian state television said Raisi had received 62% support, according to a partial vote count.